 End of Year Exam – This is a 2.5 hours exam worth 50% of overall grade.

-Physics gives us an insight into the underlying nature of our world and its place in the universe.
-From the study of the electrical and heat energy that we use in our society, to the exploration of space, it covers a range of applications of the relationships that have been discovered through experiment and calculation, including those used in modern technology.
-Advances in physics mean that our view of what is possible is continually being updated.
-This course will allow you to understand the processes behind scientific advances, and to appreciate and contribute to topical scientific debate.
+Physics gives learners an insight into the underlying nature of our world and its place in the universe.
+From the sources of the energy we use, to the exploration of space, it covers a range of applications of the relationships that have been discovered through experiment and calculation, including those used in modern technology.
+An experimental and investigative approach is used to develop knowledge and understanding of physics concepts.

 A broad overview of the subject skills, knowledge and understanding that will be covered in the course includes: